By using this site, you agree to the Privacy Policy and Terms of Use.

 Can I make Maple Butter without reducing the maple syrup?

-If you skip reduction, drizzle the syrup in very slowly, chill longer, and stir once before serving.
+Yes.
+Skipping reduction yields a looser spread that may weep after chilling.
+If you skip reduction, add syrup more slowly, chill longer, and stir once before serving to improve stability.

 Why did my Maple Butter separate after chilling?

-Usually the syrup was too hot, added too quickly, or the butter got too warm.
-Chill the bowl briefly, then re-whip to re-emulsify.
+Separation usually means the syrup was too hot, poured too fast, or the butter itself was too warm.
+Chill the mixing bowl for 10 minutes and re-whip to re-emulsify the mixture.

 What’s the best maple syrup grade for Maple Butter?